County closer to decision on new emergency radio system

 “We have to talk on two different radios at times,” Jeremy Smith said.
 Being able to talk directly to agencies on digital systems, such as OFD, Kentucky State Police and the Owensboro Police Department, would be “huge,” Smith said.

-Officials with county departments have complained that messages often become garbled when dispatch in attempting to talk to a firefighter or deputy using a portable radio.
+Officials with county departments have complained that messages often become garbled when dispatch is attempting to talk to a firefighter or deputy using a portable radio.

 Trott communications studied the current system, and found some of the system’s equipment to send and boost radio signals is no longer being manufactured or supported by manufacturers.
 Trott officials also found almost all of the portable radios, and the majority of voice pagers used by volunteer firefighters, are obsolete.